This product is successfully added to your cart

 COMMENTARY BY BRAUN: "The Cleves city of Lower Wesel, where the Lippe flows into the Rhine, is graced with wealth and renown, numerous buildings and flourishing commerce. [...]
 The city benefits greatly from the Rhine flowing past, which often alters its usual course and moves westward towards the sea and away from the city. [...]
 As a particular token of the charity of the highly esteemed and learned Heinrich Olichschleger the Elder, a hospital was built for elderly men in need, to whom he assures an annual living through his benevolence."

-The view shows the city of Wesel from the south, at the point where the Lippe joins the Rhine.
-Clearly recognizable on the left is St Willibrod's cathedral, only recently expanded into a five-aisled church, and on the right, the filial church of SS Nicholas and Antony, known as the Mathenakirche, after its location in the Mathena district.
+The view shows the city of Wesel from the south, where the Lippe joins the Rhine.
+Recognisable on the left is St Willibrod's cathedral, only recently expanded into a five-aisled church, and on the right, the filial church of SS Nicholas and Antony, known as the Mathenakirche, after its location in the Mathena district.
 The boat with the bulbous hull in the foreground is based on Netherlandish ocean-going vessels and was suitable for sailing and towing (i.e. by horses or people towing the boat upstream).
-The home for the elderly mentioned by Braun and endowed by Heinrich Olichschleger in 1524 was one of the private foundations that typically housed six to twelve elderly people; in this particular case, the hospital accommodated twelve men and six women in separate buildings.
+The home for the elderly, as mentioned by Braun and endowed by Heinrich Olichschleger in 1524, was one of the private foundations that typically housed six to twelve elderly people; in this particular case, the hospital accommodated twelve men and six women in separate buildings.
 (Taschen)

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.